9 popular bathroom vanity materials: pros and cons

 Cons of laminate:

-• Can start to thin out or become dull over time
+• It can start to thin out or become dull over time

 • Difficult to repair and often has to be replaced when damaged

-Porcelain is a bathroom vanity material you'll find in both modern and historic Australian homes.
+A bathroom vanity material you'll find in modern and historic Australian homes is porcelain.
 It provides a delicate beauty to any bathroom and is often regarded as a more affordable and stylish alternative to marble or quartz.

 Pros of porcelain: